How our work impacts conservation across Canada.

-We’ve now lost 70% of our total wetland acres, and more than 90% on the prairies.
+We’ve now lost 70% of our total wetland acres, and more than 80% in parts of the prairies.

 Landowners are an essential part of the big picture solution.
 Every person who protects and restores wetlands makes a meaningful contribution to all Canadians.
 They have a direct and positive impact on our water, wildlife and way of life.

 Landowners are our partners.
 We provide the expertise and resources to help them make a lasting difference.
 We offer national and regional programs to meet different conservation needs across the country.

 Visit our Landowner Resources to learn how you can access programs like: